brentp/hugo-blog/content/post/variant-filter.md

 All of the filtering described above was done with one [slivar](https://github.com/brentp/slivar) command followed by an additional one to call compound heterozygotes.
 `slivar` allows users to write simple (javascript) expressions that get applied to every trio (or sample or user-specified group) inferred from a pedigree file in the VCF.

-Below is an **especially hairy** command because it was evaluating every strategy plotted above.
+Below is an **especially hairy** command because it applies every filtering strategy plotted above.
 For actual research, only the final, combined commands are needed, so please use the simple commands documented [here](https://github.com/brentp/slivar/wiki/rare-disease#full-analysis-for-trios-with-unaffected-parents) that will be effectively identical to this.